All Episodes

 And it's a global economy now.

-And the same thing is happening in India.
+There are all kinds of these, and the same thing is happening in India.

-And I said, How in the hell can this be?
+And I said, how in the hell can this be?

 Here's the headline.